 Get more information on McGill residences and a map of their locations.

 If you've decided not to live in residence, it's best to start looking early for an apartment or room to rent.
-Montreal offers many interesting neighbourhoods to live in, and most are easily accessible by public transportation.
+Montreal offers many interesting neighborhoods to live in, and most are easily accessible by public transportation.

 Finding the perfect pad can be a daunting exercise -- especially for out-of-towners not used to Montreal's particular terminology.
 Here are a few tips to help you get started, as well as a guide to apartment listings.